Uncovering the Pros and Cons of Joining a Therapy Agency

 Business Knowledge Isn’t Necessary

-If you have no interest in business, it's possible you might find the administrative responsibilities of private practice to be unappealing.
-Many therapists would understandably rather spend their time actually helping clients than dealing with admin work.
+If you have no interest in business, you might find the admin tasks unappealing.
+Many therapists would rather spend their time actually helping clients.
+This might be you, if you prefer giving up some say on the clients you take on over dealing with admin work.
+If you’re not particularly entrepreneurial, an agency could be a really great fit.

 Even small businesses need a wide range of skills to be managed effectively.
-Making decisions and managing your private practice are entirely up to you.
+Making decisions and managing your private practice are up to you.
 Your responsibilities might include: tax filing, insurance premium payments, and dealing with the law when problems arise.
 A basic understanding of business management techniques is also helpful.

 Joining a Therapy Agency Provides a Support System

-Though you may have peers or a supervisor you can talk to about difficult scenarios or ethical challenges, it might not always be easy to get in touch.
-According to the American Psychological Association, working in an agency or group practice allows for more opportunities to get advice from and learn from colleagues.
+You should consider your personality and the level of professional engagement you need.
+Some therapists might find private practice to be an isolating career path.
+You may have peers or a supervisor you can talk to about difficult scenarios or ethical challenges offsite.
+Still, it might not always be easy to get in touch.
+According to the American Psychological Association, working in an agency or group practice allows you to get more advice from, and learn from colleagues.

-In a clinic setting, your colleagues can potentially fill in for you.
-This also helps your clients out because they won’t have to deal with the additional burden of finding a new location on top of a last minute schedule change and stress of meeting with a new therapist for the first time.
+What happens if you suddenly get sick or experience a personal problem?
+You might have to cancel or reschedule your appointments at the last minute.
+In a clinic setting, your colleagues can sometimes fill in for you.
+This also helps your clients out because they won’t have to deal with the extra burden of a last minute schedule change.
+Meeting a new therapist can be stressful enough.

 There Are No Overhead Costs